 Hey 👋 this is Luca!
-Welcome to a new ✨ weekly edition ✨ of Refactoring.
+Welcome to a new ✨ monthly free edition ✨ of Refactoring.

 Every week I write advice on how to become a better engineering leader, backed by my own experience, research and case studies.